Fixing the AdS$_3$ metric from the pure state entanglement entropies of CFT$_2$: Introduction

-Motivated by the success of the RT formula, a conjecture is proposed that gravity could be interpreted as emergent structures, determined by the quantum entanglement of the dual CFT \cite{VanRaamsdonk:2009ar,VanRaamsdonk:2010pw}.
-This idea was further developed by Maldacena and Susskind.
-They proposed an equivalence between Einstein-Rosen bridge (ER) and Einstein-Podolsky-Rosen (EPR) experiment \cite{Maldacena:2013xja}.
-Following this logic, a crucial question has to be answered: \emph{Can we construct the dual bulk geometry, specifically the metric, from given CFT entanglement entropies}?
-In any case, current results only (partially) verified that the EE of the CFT equals the correspondingly defined minimal surface area extending into the bulk AdS, but it is not answered if the dual geometry of the CFT is uniquely fixed to be a particular (asymptotic) AdS.
-To answer this question, one must assume nothing is known about the dual geometry right from the start and make no restriction about the geometry, not only the kinematics, but also the dynamics.
+Motivated by the success of the RT formula, a conjecture has been proposed suggesting that gravity can be interpreted as an emergent structure, determined by the quantum entanglement of the dual conformal field theory (CFT) \cite{VanRaamsdonk:2009ar,VanRaamsdonk:2010pw}.
+This idea was further developed by Maldacena and Susskind, who proposed an equivalence between the Einstein-Rosen bridge (ER) and the Einstein-Podolsky-Rosen (EPR) experiment \cite{Maldacena:2013xja}.
+Building on this framework, a crucial question arises: \emph{Can we determine the leading behavior of the dual bulk geometry, specifically the metric, from the entanglement entropies of the CFT?}